 My one idea would be for online abuse to be formally recognised as a form of abuse of violence that women and girls face.
-We have events like the illumination of violence against women and Human Rights Day in December.
+We have events like the Elimination of Violence Against Women Month and Human Rights Day in December.
 Obviously, all violence against women is wrong but I think it'd be great if all political parties, all Member States and the EU institutions acknowledged that online abuse is a form of violence against women and girls.